danbev/netty-subsystem/README.md

 ### Adding the subsystem to WildFly
 The Netty subsystem can be added to any of the configurations that are shipped with WildFly.
-As and example, _$WILDFLYHOME/standalone/configuration/standalone.xml_ could look like this:
+As an example, _$WILDFLYHOME/standalone/configuration/standalone.xml_ could look like this:

     <extensions>
         ...